San Fernando de Maspalomas: The quarter of San Fernando

-The district of San Fernando was built from the 1970s for civil servants and people working in the tourist industry.
-It is delimited by the old main road, GC-500, to the south and by its successor, the GC-1 motorway, to the north.
-In the east and the west San Fernando is enclosed by gullies.
+The town was first built in 1961 with the name of "San Fernando de Maspalomas".
+The district of San Fernando was created during the 1970s for civil servants and people working in the tourist industry.

 Due to its larger resident population, San Fernando has become the site for municipal service, including sport facilities, a municipal library, and a fire station.
 In its eastern part several large supermarkets are situated.
+Its school was established in 1973 with the majority of students being non-Spanish.
+Annually, there is a traditional pilgrimage through the quarter to San Fernando's parish church on his saint's day as a tribute to Saint Ferdinand.

 Tourism

 San Fernando is not the typical destination for tourists, although Playa del Inglés is within walking distance.
 The parochial church, a municipal market and the bi-weekly agricultural market are the main attractions.
 The main street Avenída de Galdar in the east of San Fernando was refurbished in 2014.
-There shops, restaurants and cafés cater to tourists arriving on foot or by taxi.
+The whole area was renamed Maspalomas in 1964, with locals believing this diluted the quarter's identity due to tourists getting the two confused.